Multipole Semantic Attention: A Fast Approximation of Softmax Attention for Pretraining: Introduction

-In this context, we present Multipole Semantic Attention (\ours), combining semantic clustering with multipole expansions from computational physics to approximate softmax attention.
-Our goal is to establish the viability of this approach by demonstrating that (1) the approximation preserves sufficient quality for training convergence, (2) practical speedups are achievable with current hardware at context lengths of 16k and beyond, and (3) the method integrates into existing training pipelines without architectural changes.
-We focus on validating the core algorithm at a scale where rapid iteration is feasible, leaving systematic exploration of scaling behavior and optimal hyperparameter selection to future work.
+In this context, we present Multipole Semantic Attention (\ours), combining semantic clustering with ideas from computational physics to approximate softmax attention at training time.
+We demonstrate that (1) the approximation matches or exceeds baseline training quality, (2) throughput improvements of 36\% are achievable with current hardware at context lengths of 64k, and (3) the method integrates into existing training pipelines without architectural changes.
 More specifically, \ours{} introduces three key elements: First, we cluster queries and keys separately in their learned representation spaces, enabling a two-stage mechanism where coarse query clusters attend to fine key clusters, then fine queries refine through cluster summaries.
-Second, we augment centroid-based (monopole) approximations with dipole terms that capture directional variance within clusters.
-Third, the method operates as a drop-in replacement for standard attention, requiring only hyperparameter specification (cluster counts, K-means iterations) without architectural modifications.
+Second, we augment centroid-based (monopole) approximations with retrieval of the most relevant clusters for exact attention.
+Third, query centroids provide exponential tilts that center the approximation around each query cluster's region of attention, enabling drop-in compatibility with existing pretrained models without retraining.

-This distinction between the key and query latent spaces, whereby we cluster keys and queries independently is motivated as follows.
+This distinction between the key and query latent spaces, whereby we cluster keys and queries independently, is motivated as follows.
 Firstly, softmax attention is invariant under translation of the keys (as this change is absorbed by the normalizing constant), but not of the queries.
 More importantly, the queries live in the dual vector space to the keys, that is, softmax attention is further invariant to an arbitrary change of basis of the keys, so long as the queries are transformed inversely.
 The consequence of this is that, unless one has some way to choose a preferred basis, it is unclear what it would mean to say that some particular key and query occupied the same point in latent space.

-We validate \ours{} empirically through several microbenchmarks and end-to-end pretraining on book-length texts from Project Gutenberg.
-On isolated attention layers, we achieve 3× speedup over CUDNN Flash Attention at 8k context, reaching 20-30× at 64k tokens, with approximation errors below 20\%.
-For causal attention, we develop a hierarchical block decomposition combining exact local computation with approximate long-range dependencies.
-In pretraining a 30M parameter model with 16k context—a scale enabling thorough experimentation—we demonstrate 12.2\% runtime reduction with 0.36\% loss degradation, suggesting that multipole approximations merit further investigation for efficient long-context pretraining.